 1) The only “policy and procedure” Ms. Siebert has offered so far is that I must submit my grievance to her alone and trust her to convey it to the UM BOD.

 2) Grievant2 (in an anonymous comment to my post of August 2 which I have verified) states that, when she submitted her grievance to Ms. Siebert, it was denied by KM and dismissed summarily by Ms. Siebert.

 In his Aug 16 response, Mr. Conrad writes, in part:

 I have reviewed some of the correspondence between you and Ken McLeod in which you acknowledged your failed marriage occurring long before you met Mr. McLeod and your desire to have an intimate relationship with Mr. McLeod (with, I might add, no encouragement on his part) after he ceased consulting with you and after he advised you to seek professional help on your marriage.

 He also says that he hopes to put forth a full reply to her letter by the end of August.

-These claims, Ivan writes (aug 24), constitute ”false and unsubstantiated judgements about me and the relationship I had with Ken, this time adding disparaging and false remarks about my marriage to my ex-husband.”
+These claims, the former student writes (aug 24), constitute “false and unsubstantiated judgements about me and the relationship I had with Ken, this time adding disparaging and false remarks about my marriage to my ex-husband.”
 She furthermore worries that Mr. Conrad’s email treats her more as an adversary and less as a greivant, thus making any open, honest, and fair procedure between herself and the board increasingly unlikely.